Designing for Online Sheet Metal Bending Services

 When designing and calling out your bend angles, it is important to note that the angles are measured on the outside of the bend.
 See the example below.
 The acute bend is measured as 130°, and the obtuse bend as 45°.

-As always, before you upload your file, go through the usual checklist to make sure your file is ready to be cut.
+As always, before you upload your file, use our checklist to make sure your file is ready to be cut.

 Check out our processing page for information about typical lead times for parts with bending and other services.
 We provide free 3-5 day shipping for standard orders (higher quantities may require additional time).
 Most bent parts will ship ground as they will exceed 2″ in height when packed.